A Speculative GLRT-Backed Approach for Robust Deep Learning-Based Array Processing: Methodology

 \subsection{Data-Driven Classifier Modeling}

-Although (\ref{glrt_det}) and (\ref{glrt_doa}) provide theoretically grounded test statistics for determining the presence of a signal of interest and estimated direction of arrival, respectively, they are computationally costly to compute during inference.
-Specifically, (\ref{glrt_det}) requires the partition of $\mathbf{Z}$, where the partition grows proportionally with the length of the observation window, $T$.
+Although (\ref{glrt_det}) and (\ref{glrt_doa}) provide theoretically grounded test statistics, (\ref{glrt_det}) requires the partition of $\mathbf{Z}$, where the partition grows proportionally with the length of the observation window, $T$.
 Similarly, (\ref{glrt_doa}), due to its computation via a matched filter, requires the computation of the maximum eigenvector over all candidate angles.
-As a result, the GLRT is not computationally feasible in congested wireless channels, where rapid signal processing is essential to mitigate reduced mobile efficiency.

-To address this, we consider a deep learning data-driven classifier trained to infer the underlying hypothesis or DoA directly from measured array data.
-The classifier operates on directly on the received signals or their covariances themselves, learning discriminative detection and DoA mappings directly from different instances of $\mathbf{Z}$.
+As a result, the GLRT is computationally costly, particularly for long observation windows.
+To address this, we now consider a deep learning data-driven DL classifier trained to infer the underlying hypothesis or DoA directly from the received array data.